p4535992/foundryvtt-midi-items-community-collection/README.md

 To simplify the creation of packs with a github action activate during the creation of the release we can use this method:

-1. Go under a macros folder like `dnd5e`
+1. Go under a macros system folder like `dnd5e` on the base directory of the project
+2. Select a sub directory or create a new one like `spells-dnd5e`
-2. Choose a macro like `stealth_check.js` an create a new json file with the same base name `stealth_check.json`
+3. Choose a macro to update like `stealth_check.js` an create a new json file with the same base name `stealth_check.json` if is absent, or create a new macro just make sure to create a json file with the same base name on the same directory.
+4. Launch the command `npm run-script build` and everything is ready to be packaged for the release.

-3. Prepare a json structure for your macro entry:
+### How Prepare a json structure for your macro entry ?

-Here a json example:
+Here a very basic json example:

 ```json
 {